Profit And Loss

 Similar Questions

-(6) Find the cost price, if a trader gets a loss of 12% by selling some of his stock of fruits for $1944.80.
-Find the cost price of those stock.
+(8) Find the cost price, if a trader gets a loss of 73% by selling 100 bags of apples for $3890.70 then find the cost price of the apples.

 NCERT Solution and CBSE Notes for class twelve, eleventh, tenth, ninth, seventh, sixth, fifth, fourth and General Math for competitive Exams. ©